Home Repair Programs

 (414) 377-4481 or www.cfmke.org

-A nonprofit organization responsible for administering the City of Milwaukee Neighborhood Improvement Program (NIP) and housing funds for the Washington Park NID.
-Their services include general home repair (other programs, fee-for-fee service, etc) and NIP and NID programs (annual applications for NIP open on February 15th each year).
+A nonprofit organization responsible for administering the City of Milwaukee Neighborhood Improvement Program (NIP).
+Their services include general home repair (other programs, fee-for-fee service, etc.) and NIP (annual applications for NIP open on February 15th each year).

 Housing Resources, Inc.